 We allow the horse to lower its head down into a relaxed position, which in turn allows the TMJ and cervical vertebrae to stay in a more natural position as well as creating the ability of the jaw moving as far forward or anterior as possible.
 This is critical to our concept of Natural Balance Dentistry™.

 With the smallest blade size in the industry, we focus on adjustment of enamel folds of molar table surface, NOT pathology such as hooks, ramps, waves, etc. The sharp edges, ramps, and hooks are all signs the jaw is out of alignment NOT the real cause of the problem.
 The problem with continually removing pathology is that you reverse the natural bite plane of the molars which causes instability of the TMJ.
 This will in turn affect the whole horse negatively!!

-- Ergonomically redesigned hand-held instruments only are used.
-These were tested to be less disturbing to the horse as well as fitting individual teeth and lessen the possibility of soft tissue damage or compromising neurological communication of teeth and body.
+Our instruments are HAND HELD and ergonomically designed to allow for greater precision of adjustment of the bite plains and increased comfort for the horse.
+These were tested to be less disturbing to the horse as well as fitting individual teeth and lessen the possibility of soft tissue damage.

 Our goal is to provide the horse with the ultimate in dental balance that we have proven (under the guidance of our Director, Spencer LaFlure, Director of Dental Studies) actually fits the horse by returning centric relationship of the TMJ, enhancing overall movement and performance as well as developing muscle mass in the top-line.
 The centering of the TMJ turns on the stomatognatic system which, neurologically speaking, is 70% of any species neurology from its shoulders forward; also with a huge connection to the sacrum and the pelvis.
 This has been proven time and time again to us through the horse as it relates to mass, dynamic motion and neurological function of the whole horse.